 Dr. Grover Krantz with a model of a Gigantopithecus blacki constructed by William Munns.

-(Photo: G. Krantz) Until very recently, none of the known great apes could lay claim to a possible fossil ancestor, but four huge fossilized lower jaws and hundreds of teeth from a giant ape that could be a sasquatch ancestor have been on record for many years.
+Until very recently, none of the known great apes could lay claim to a possible fossil ancestor, but four huge fossilized lower jaws and hundreds of teeth of what could be a sasquatch ancestor have been known for many years.
 Designated Gigantopithecus blacki, these giant apes were living in southern China at least until 100,000 years ago, and an older jawbone found in India proves that they existed over a large area and for a very long time.
 There is no evidence that they spread to North America, but other animals did, and there is no apparent reason why they could not have done the same.

-Dr. Grover Krantz reconstructed the complete skull of a Gigantopithecus blacki based on the creatures' lower jaw.
-A direct comparison with a human skull and a gorilla skull confirms that the "Giganto" was very large.
+Dr. Grover Krantz reconstructed the complete skull of a Gigantopithecus blacki based on the creature's lower jaw.
+A direct comparison with a human skull and a gorilla skull confirms that the creature was very large.

 Whether Gigantopithecus walked upright or on all fours will probably never be certain unless other bones are found.
-All that the jaws indicate is that an ape of sufficient size to match sasquatch descriptions did exist in relatively recent times, and not too far from North America.
-Living in parts of North America would have required adapting to life in a much colder climate, but here the creatures' huge size would have been a significant advantage.
-(Photos: Top, C. Murphy collection; Center.
-C. Murphy) SASQUATCH "CONNECTIONS" Robert Bileman 178- Painting of a yeti by Robert Bateman.
-(Photo: R. Bateman)
+All that the jaws tell us is that an ape of sufficient size to match sasquatch descriptions did exist in relatively recent times, and not too far from North America.
+Living in North America would have required adapting to life in a much colder climate, but for that the creature's huge size would have been a significant advantage.